DataFire/Integrations/integrations/generated/google_dataproc/README.md

   * sparkJob [SparkJob](#sparkjob)
   * sparkSqlJob [SparkSqlJob](#sparksqljob)
   * status [JobStatus](#jobstatus)
-  * statusHistory `array`: Output-only.
+  * statusHistory `array`: Output only.
 The previous job status.
     * items [JobStatus](#jobstatus)
-  * yarnApplications `array`: Output-only.
+  * yarnApplications `array`: Output only.
 The collection of YARN applications spun up by this job.Beta Feature: This report is available for testing purposes only.
 It may be changed before final release.
     * items [YarnApplication](#yarnapplication)

 ### JobPlacement
 * JobPlacement `object`: Cloud Dataproc job config.
   * clusterName `string`: Required.
 The name of the cluster where the job will be submitted.
-  * clusterUuid `string`: Output-only.
+  * clusterUuid `string`: Output only.
 A cluster UUID generated by the Cloud Dataproc service when the job is submitted.

 ### JobReference
 * JobReference `object`: Encapsulates the full scoping used to reference a job.